Warner Bros. announces Harry Potter competitive Quidditch game

 The studio is launching a playtest for the game from April 21st to 22nd, and you can register here to take part.

 Hogwarts Legacy is a great game, but many were shocked that Quidditch wasn’t included.
 That said, it makes sense Hogwarts Legacy didn’t offer Quidditch if Warner Bros. was preparing to launch a standalone title.
+It’s unclear to what extent, if any, series creator J.K.
+Rowling is involved with the game, but regardless, she will profit from it.
+In the past several months, there have been calls to boycott any and all works based on Harry Potter due to the author’s anti-transgender views.

-Source: @wbgames Via: VideoGamesChronicle
+Source: Warner Bros.
+Via: VideoGamesChronicle